 From the left-hand side of the WordPress dashboard, navigate to wpDataTables.
 Then click Add New, and you’re ready to create a table.

 When you’ve clicked on Add New, you’ll be presented with a menu from which you can adjust the new table’s parameters.

 Now, you can input the table’s title and choose whether to share it or leave it visible for your eyes only.

 Having done that, it’s simply a matter of selecting the input source type.
 For instance, MySQL, CSV, Excel, Google Spreadsheet, XML, JSON, or Serialized PHP array.

 Best of all?
 You don’t even need a pre-created data source.
 You can build the table manually from WordPress Admin.

 These are the basic features involved in creating a table.
-Yet, there’s a host of others you can experiment with to make a table exactly as you want it to be.
+Yet, you can experiment with a host of others to make a table exactly as you want it to be.
 This involves customization down to the smallest of details.